 This biweekly 1 hour seminar uses didactic instruction, case presentations and in-group process to examine how issues of diversity affect us as therapists and impact our work.
 Diversity of identity issues specifically addressed through reading, group discussions and experiential process activities include ethnic, racial, gender, sex, ability, class, and spirituality.
 Furthermore, worldview, identity development, power and prejudice are discussed as both social and political constructs as well as being an important aspect of personal development.
 The APA multicultural competencies guide the focus of this seminar.
 We highlight the triadic model of knowledge, awareness and skills.
 This seminar is required for all doctoral interns and optional for postdoctoral fellows.

-This monthly seminar explores all aspects of using medication to treat psychiatric illnesses.
+This seminar occurs twice each semester and explores all aspects of using medication to treat psychiatric illnesses.
 Specific attention is given to the relationships that arise when a triad is formed between the client, the therapist, and the prescriber.
-Use of the DSM-IV is reviewed.
 Classes of psychotropic medications, mechanisms of action, and risks and benefits of various medications are discussed.
 Clinical indications for using medications as augmentation for therapy are examined throughout the year, using specific case examples.

 In this monthly seminar, difficult on-call cases are reviewed.
 Readings on crisis management are provided and discussed.
 This seminar is required for doctoral interns and postdoctoral fellows who are engaged in providing on-call services.

 In this monthly seminar, ongoing outreach projects are discussed and challenging outreach experiences are reviewed.
 This seminar is required for all doctoral interns and postdoctoral fellows.